 - The manufacturer of the vehicle

 In addition, U.S. commercial trucks are not required to be outfitted with sideguards that could stop injuries and even death from occurring when a smaller passenger vehicle collides with the side carriage of a large truck.
-Regulations could force truck manufacturers to include these simple features that would help prevent almost 200 truck accident fatalities every year.
+NBC News reported that regulations could force truck manufacturers to include these simple features that would help prevent almost 200 truck collision fatalities every year.

 There are common, identifiable links between most of the commercial truck accidents that happen in the state of West Virginia.
 Here are some of the most common causes behind these wrecks:

-Unsafe Driving/Loading Techniques – Truck drivers often have tight deadlines they need to adhere to.
-They may choose to drive faster than is legal, for example, or try and drive in an unfamiliar area to cut corners.
-This can lead to an accident.
-Similarly, if a cargo loader places too much cargo in a semi truck or incorrectly loads the truck, that vehicle has a higher chance of rolling or toppling over.
+Loading Techniques—This can lead to an accident.
+Similarly, if a cargo loader places too much cargo in a semi-truck or incorrectly loads the truck, that vehicle has a higher chance of rolling or toppling over.

-Truck Driver Fatigue – Drivers are often encouraged to drive for long hours without taking breaks to reach their destinations quicker.
+Driver Fatigue— Truckers are often encouraged to drive for long hours without taking breaks to reach their destinations quicker.
 Most trucking corporations have guidelines in place dictating how long a driver can be at the wheel before sleeping or taking a break, but a driver may choose to ignore these guidelines to finish a trip quicker or make up for lost time.
-Many truck drivers aren’t monitored in any way once behind the wheel.
+Many drivers aren’t monitored in any way once behind the wheel.

 Unsafe Vehicles—Commercial trucks are expensive to manufacture and maintain.
-As such, it’s common for trucking corporations to cut corners as often as possible when it comes to adhering to federal safety standards as well as proper truck maintenance.
-Cutting corners regarding truck safety comes with a heavy price, however, and that price is the safety of our nation.
+As such, it’s common for trucking corporations to cut corners as often as possible when it comes to adhering to federal safety standards, as well as proper truck maintenance.
+Cutting corners regarding safety comes with a heavy price, however, and that price is the safety of our nation.
 Defects are also common.

-When a devastating truck accident is caused by any of the above factors, the U.S. court can hold the negligent driver or trucking corporation liable for the injuries caused.
-Truck drivers need to be held accountable for their actions—as well as the corporations that prioritize profit over the lives of others.
+When a devastating big rig collision is caused by any of the above factors, a court can hold the negligent driver or trucking corporation liable for the injuries caused.
+Drivers need to be held accountable for their actions—as well as the corporations that prioritize profit over the lives of others.

 What to Do After an 18-Wheeler Accident

-When you suffer the pain and shock of a severe truck accident and injury, it is natural to wonder what you should do next.
-We offer the following tips on what to do directly after such a crash:
+When you suffer the pain and shock of a severe truck accident injury, it’s natural to wonder what you should do next.
+We offer the following tips:

 - Seek immediate medical attention.
-It is crucial that you receive emergency medical services for any injuries incurred, even those that appear minor at first.
-Often, seemingly insignificant pain and discomfort can signify greater medical problems down the line, problems for which you should get compensation.
+It’s crucial that you receive emergency medical services for any injuries incurred, even those that appear minor at first.
+Often, seemingly insignificant pain and discomfort can signify greater medical problems down the line.
 Attend all follow-up appointments recommended by your physician, and keep detailed records of your visits, their outcomes, and your prognosis.

 - Get information from the other drivers.
 For 18-wheeler accidents that involve multiple cars, get the names and contact information of all the other drivers and their insurance companies.
 If they were uninsured, be sure to write that information down as well.
-Most importantly, get contact and insurance information from the truck driver, as well as the company with whom he or she is employed.
+Most importantly, get contact and insurance information from the truck driver, as well as the company with whom they are employed.

 - Take photographs.
 If possible, snap a few pictures with your cell phone camera or go back to the scene and take photos of where the crash occurred and what damage it did to your vehicle.
 Generally speaking, this type of evidence provides a more well-rounded, objective view of semi-truck accidents than mere words.

 - Contact an attorney.
-Do not forget this crucial step.
+Don’t forget this crucial step.
 As soon as you are able, discuss your case with the West Virginia truck accident lawyers at DiPiero Simmons McGinley & Bastress, PLLC to determine what compensation you may be eligible for, and how to go about collecting it.

 Insurance companies may also ask questions about your activities before and after the accident, the medical treatment you received, injuries you sustained, and other damages incurred from the accident.
-Do not sign any forms authorizing access to your medical history and records, and refer all questions to a skilled injury law firm experienced in dealing with motor vehicle accidents.
+Do not sign any forms authorizing access to your medical history and records, and refer all questions to your law firm.

-We have more than 150 years of combined experience to use to your benefit.
-We use this experience in a collaborative way; our Charleston truck accident lawyers work together on each client’s case.
-In West Virginia, you only have two years to file a lawsuit against the person who injured you in a truck accident.
-This is a period referred to as the statute of limitations.
-Don’t less this period pass before you consider filing a claim.
+We have more than 200 years of combined experience to use to your benefit.
+We use this experience in a collaborative way because our injury lawyers work together on each client’s case.
+We are AV Preeminent® Rated by Martindale-Hubble® and have been listed as one of the Best Law Firms by U.S. News & World Report.
 Contact us today for a free case evaluation.